+Figure 3: US Flag from the Battle of New Orleans belonging to Colbert

+Discussion Questions

-Figure 3: US Flag from the Battle of New Orleans belonging to Colbert Discussion Questions - 1.
-Why was President Madison hesitant to go to war with Britain again?
-Sample answer: President Madison was hesitant to go to war with Britain again because the Revolutionary War had been so devastating. - 2.
-What was the role of the Chickasaw warrior in the War of 1812?
-Sample answer: The Chickasaw warrior came to help the Americans fight in the Battle of New Orleans in 1814.
-It was the last battle of the war-even though the war had technically ended days before. - 3.
-What did Andrew Jackson give Levi Colbert after the Battle of New Orleans?
-Sample answer: Andrew Jackson gave Levi Colbert an American flag that was flown at the Battle of New Orleans. - 4.
-Who were some of the Chickasaw warriors that were in the War of 1812, and where can you find a complete list of warriors?
-Sample answer: Some of the Chickasaw warriors that were in the War of 1812 were Tishominko, George Colbert, and E le pon by (from card).
-We can find all of the warriors' war cards at the National Archives in Washington, D.C.
-5. What other war was being fought during the War of 1812?
+- 1. Why was President Madison hesitant to go to war with Britain again? - 2.
+What was the role of the Chickasaw warrior in the War of 1812? - 3.
+What did Andrew Jackson give Levi Colbert after the Battle of New Orleans? - 4.
+Who were some of the Chickasaw warriors that were in the War of 1812, and where can you find a complete list of warriors? - 5.
+What other war was being fought during the War of 1812?